josh-collinsworth/joco-sveltekit/src/routes/blog/posts/pantone.md

 Each Pantone swatch in the book includes CMYK, RGB and HTML values to reproduce that swatch color as accurately as possible in standard print and onscreen applications.

-<Callout class="former-highlight">Each Pantone swatch in the book includes CMYK, RGB and HTML values to reproduce that swatch color as accurately as possible in standard print and onscreen applications.</Callout>

 ![Pantone swatches include recommended CMYK, RGB and HTML values](/images/post_images/ColorPost-2.jpg)

 Always be sure to use the CMYK, RGB and/or HTML values recommended here on the Pantone swatch.
 Avoid converting by any other method.

 ### Getting consistent color without using Pantone inks